bluem-development/bluem-php/README.md

 - You can inform the user about the amount of trouble required: display a piece of text saying that it only takes a minute or two, and that it is stored for your convenience, and that it ensures integrity and a valid webshop experience.

-### Can I connect the Identity service with a payment service like Emandates or iDEAL so the user is only redirected once?
+*Can I connect the Identity service with a payment service like Emandates or iDEAL so the user is only redirected once?*<br>
 - No, you cannot, as these are separate processes.